From data to report in one minute or less. Ajelix BI is launched! 🚀 Get started for free.

 • identify and address inefficiencies in your recruitment process

-• eliminate unnecessary steps in recruitment and onboarding process, and allocate resources efficiently
+• eliminate unnecessary steps in the recruitment and onboarding process, and allocate resources efficiently

 • identify gaps and reduce turnover within your onboarding program